-This is probably pretty difficult for you to imagine doing for one of your family members today.
-And, since these funerals weren’t completed by medical professionals, burials were often delayed for several days for fear of burying loved ones alive.
+It's probably pretty difficult to imagine yourself doing this for one of your family members today.
+Since these funerals weren’t completed by medical professionals, burials were often delayed for several days for fear of burying loved ones alive.

-If you’re curious how embalming traditions began, you may recall similar practices completed in Ancient Egypt and mummification.
+Curious how embalming traditions began?
+You may recall similar practices completed in Ancient Egypt and through mummification.

 The following details briefly dive into changes and trends in the overarching values of funerals and the people who performed them.

-Earliest funerals: The earliest funerals (for the purposes of this article, we’re discussing America beginning around the 1800s) consisted of home burials and body care by immediate family.
+Earliest funerals: The earliest funerals in America, beginning around the 1800s, consisted of home burials and body care by immediate family.

 Services were small, if even much of an event at all, since everyone’s “circle” was far more immediate.
-As you may be aware, too, photography was still fairly limited.
-However, post-mortem photography became more predominant.
+Photography was still fairly limited, but postmortem photography became more predominant.
 Often, families only had one or two photos of their loved ones — one at birth and one at death.

 Funerals of the 1900s: Other trends started to emerge, such as a focus on “professional” funerals.
 There was some disagreement regarding who funerals were actually for, and this continued throughout the century (and until today).

-This is the idea that there’s sometimes a disagreement between what practices honor the dead versus the wishes of survivors instead.
+Sometimes, a disagreement develops between practices that honor the dead versus the wishes of survivors instead.
 A rise in the expense and “commercialism” of funerals also caused strains on some families.

-Funerals of the 1970s and beyond: With social and literal wars on the rise, so continued a fight regarding values and the meaning of death.
-The question of, “what makes a funeral meaningful?” also perpetuated on a greater scale, and continues today.
+Funerals of the 1970s and beyond: As social and literal wars increased, people began questioning the values and the meaning of death.
+The question of what makes a funeral meaningful also perpetuated on a greater scale and continues today.

-Other changes occurred, too, with the influx of both technology and the overall idea of progress.
+Other changes occurred, too, with the influx of both technology and progress.
 Burial options became more varied, including an increase in cremations as well as “alternative” options such as green burials.

-Contemporary funerals: As cultures vary, flux, mix, and intermingle, naturally, of course, some traditions have gone by the wayside.
-That being said, new traditions are taking root just about every day, often paying homage to older ones.
+Contemporary funerals: As cultures vary and intermingle, some traditions have gone by the wayside.
+New traditions take root just about every day, often paying homage to older ones.

-Of course, as culture — and the ever-changing definition of American culture changes — so does everyone’s relationship with death and the associated rituals.
+As the definition of American culture changes, everyone’s relationship with death and associated rituals changes as well.

 Cultural Importance of Funerals

-We have touched briefly on the changing relationship between the individual, society at large, as well as ideas about death and how to recognize it.
+We have touched briefly on the changing relationship between the individual, society at large, as well as ideas about death.

-Some cultures, however, are less susceptible to change than the general population of the US.
-Many cultures around the world have maintained funeral traditions for thousands of years, or otherwise since their inception.
+Some cultures remain less susceptible to change than the general U.S. population.
+Many cultures around the world have maintained funeral traditions for thousands of years.

-How do you wholly honor someone who isn’t here to pick out the right flowers or the perfect music to suit their needs?
+How do you honor someone who isn’t here to pick out the right flowers or the perfect music?
 Enter digital end-of-life planning.
-While not foolproof, it can get you and your loved ones that much closer to resting easy — either dead or living — that one of the last events you’ll be at together goes off without a hitch (or very many, for that matter).
+While not foolproof, it can get you and your loved ones that much closer to those preferences, so that last event goes off without a hitch.

 How do some other cultures deal with death?
-Below, we’ve provided a few details about funeral customs in other cultures as well as links to further learning.
+Below, we’ve provided a few details about funeral customs in other cultures:

-- In Mexican culture, there’s the celebration of the Day of the Dead, or Día de los Muertos.
+- Mexican culture celebrates the Day of the Dead, or Día de los Muertos.

-- In Hindu culture and religion, many specific practices are expected, such as cremation.
+- Hindu culture and religion expect specific practices, such as cremation.

-- As you’d expect, the islands of the Caribbean also have unique customs, such as a Nine Night.
+- The islands of the Caribbean also have unique customs, including a Nine Night.

-- Most of Vietnamese culture, no matter what other religion may be observed, asserts a strong belief in ancestor worship.
+- Most of the Vietnamese culture asserts a strong belief in ancestor worship.

 How Funerals Work Today

-This doesn’t mean that funerals have changed in their entirety, but there are quite a few differences compared to a few decades ago.
+Funerals haven't changed in their entirety, but you can point to quite a few differences compared to a few decades ago.

-Well, modern funerals often have unique parameters when it comes to all aspects of funeral planning or even funeral attendance.
-This may come down to the attire you’re asked to wear, what music to expect, what food you’re going to eat, and, of course, where the funeral itself is going to take place.
+Personalization has changed — there's now more of an emphasis on the importance of the individual and everything he or she did.
+Modern funerals often have unique parameters when it comes to all aspects of funeral planning or even funeral attendance.
+This may come down to the attire you wear, the music you can expect, the food you eat, and, of course, where the funeral itself will take place.

-Whether this means guests should wear tie-dye or expect the blaring of explicit party music, there are tons of ways to make a celebration of life ceremony something you and your loved ones will never forget.
-Perhaps this is more fitting, too, since it’s likely you’d never like to forget the joy your loved one brought to you.
+Whether this means guests should wear tie-dye shirts or expect party music, funeral planners can come up with many ways to make a celebration of life ceremony something you and your loved ones will never forget.

-However, just because celebration of life ceremonies are framed as “celebrations,” this doesn’t mean that you can’t appropriately incorporate more somber moments, too.
+However, just because celebration of life ceremonies seem like “celebrations,” this doesn’t mean that you can’t appropriately incorporate more somber moments, too.

-No matter what kind of funeral service makes the most sense for you or a loved one, it’s about finding a balance between respecting the past but honoring the future.
-You owe it to your loved ones to remember them, sure, but it’s also important to realize that you’re still here even if they aren’t.
+No matter what kind of funeral service makes the most sense for you or a loved one, you may want to find a balance between respecting the past but honoring the future.
+You owe it to your loved ones to remember them but it’s also important to realize that you’re still here even if they aren’t.